blazium-engine/blazium-docs/tutorials/xr/xr_action_map.rst

 More about poses later.

 .. note::
-  The OpenXR implementation in Godot also exposes a special pose called ``Skeleton``.
+  The OpenXR implementation in Blazium also exposes a special pose called ``Skeleton``.
   This is part of the hand tracking implementation.
   This pose is exposed through the ``skeleton`` action that is supported outside of the action map system.